How to Become a PNWU-COM Student

 - A pre-medical advisor or committee.
 If a pre-medical advisor or committee letter is not available, then an additional natural science faculty member or physician letter may be substituted.

 PNWU-COM will accept up to 3 additional Letters of Recommendation from other sources such as employers, researchers, etc. These additional letters may not be used to substitute for the 3 required sources.
 Recommendations must be written within the two years prior to making application.
 Recommendations may be submitted electronically using Interfolio or VirtualEvals, the U.S. Postal Service, or fax.
-PNWU-COM will not consider letters of recommendation from employers in lieu of the required sources listed above.
+Non-traditional students who have taken time off between undergraduate and post graduate studies may use professors in their graduate program to meet the science faculty recommendation requiremetns.
+Similarly, individuals serving in teh military may use a supervisor, such as, a commanding officer.

-Your interview day can be very stressful.
+Your interview day is a chance for us to get to know you and for you to get to know us.
 We therefore request that you not invite family and/or friends to accompany you on this day.
 If you are traveling to Yakima from out of town with family and/or friends and they would like to take advantage of the opportunity to tour the facilities, we can make arrangements for them to return to campus after your day is complete.
-Please call 509-452-5100 prior to your scheduled interview day to arrange for a family tour.
+Please call 509-249-7888 prior to your scheduled interview day to arrange for a family tour.
 This will ensure someone will be available to provide this after interview day is completed.

 PNWU-COM may close the application cycle early if the class is full and an adequate wait list is available.
 AACOMAS primary application deadline is February 15.
 The deadline for the PNWU supplemental application, including all three required letters of recommendation, is April 1.